Cedric Hunter (baseball)

 Cedric Scott Hunter (born March 10, 1988) is an American former professional baseball outfielder.
-He previously played in Major League Baseball (MLB) for the San Diego Padres and Philadelphia Phillies.
+He played in Major League Baseball (MLB) for the San Diego Padres and Philadelphia Phillies.

 Career

 San Diego Padres

 Hunter was selected by the San Diego Padres in the third round (93rd overall) of the 2006 Major League Baseball Draft.
 As of 2009, scout.com ranked Hunter as the top prospect for the San Diego Padres.
-Following the 2010 season, he was added to the Padres' 40-man roster to protect him from the Rule 5 draft.
-On March 28, 2011, he made the 25-man opening day roster for the Padres.

-During Opening Day on March 31, 2011, Hunter scored his first run as a Padre when playing against the St. Louis Cardinals, scoring from second base off a Nick Hundley single in the top of the 11th inning.
+Following the 2010 season, Hunter was added to the Padres' 40-man roster to protect him from the Rule 5 draft.
+On March 28, 2011, it was announced that he had made San Diego's Opening Day roster.
+During Opening Day on March 31, Hunter scored his first run as a Padre when playing against the St. Louis Cardinals, scoring from second base off a Nick Hundley single in the top of the 11th inning.

 St. Louis Cardinals

-On October 25, 2011, he was claimed off waivers by the Oakland Athletics.
-On April 4, 2012, the St. Louis Cardinals acquired Hunter from the Athletics for future considerations and assigned him to their AAA team.
+On October 25, 2011, Hunter was claimed off waivers by the Oakland Athletics.
+On April 4, 2012, Oakland traded Hunter to the St. Louis Cardinals in exchange for future considerations.
+He was subsequently assigned to their Triple–A affiliate, the Memphis Redbirds.